-in Table 4 are similar to the percentages in CMRH, which vary between 54.3% and 85.3% for hours of work and 79.7% and 96.5% for wages.
-Figure 1 illustrates the pattern on average for all hierarchy sizes.
+Second, firms are hierarchical in that lower layers have on average more workers and lower mean wage than higher layers.
+Table 4 displays the share of firm-year observations for which a layer of management is smaller in size and has a higher mean wage than the layer of management below it.
+The percentages in Table 4 are similar to the percentages in CMRH, which vary between 54.3% and 85.3% for hours of work and 79.7% and 96.5% for wages.
+Fig. 1 illustrates the pattern on average for all hierarchy sizes.
 For each hierarchy size, the mean size of the lower layers is larger than that of the higher layers, and the mean wage of the lower layers is lower than that of the higher layers.